mjrothera200/pitemp-aws-basic/README.md

 1. Edit the "iot-temp.py" and make sure the directory path points to the location of the certificates.
 Make sure they are all absolute paths

+2. Set the aws-iot endpoint to match the region you are running in

 ## Step 8:  Run the Program